MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-_ddpixelformat.md

 Specifies a surface format code including any of the codes in the D3DFORMAT enumerated type.
 Some <a href="https://msdn.microsoft.com/f697e0db-1db0-4a81-94d8-0ca079885480">FOURCC</a> codes are part of D3DFORMAT.
 For more information about D3DFORMAT, see the SDK documentation.
 Hardware vendors can also define and supply format codes that are specific to their hardware.

-#### - dwRGBAlphaBitMask, dwYUVAlphaBitMask

-Specify the masks for alpha channel.

-#### - dwStencilBitDepth

-Specifies the bit depth of the stencil buffer.
-This member specifies how many bits are reserved within each pixel of the z-buffer for stencil information.

-#### - dwBumpDuBitMask

-Specifies the mask for bump map U delta bits.

 #### - dwLuminanceBitCount

 Specifies the number of bits per pixel.